Prathinav-kV/my_beginner_tutorials/README.md

 ```
 ## Summary

-With these steps, you should see the service node receiving requests and the client node receiving responses with the sum.
-This setup demonstrates basic service-client communication between nodes using the ROS 2 client library in C++.
+With these steps, you should see the talker node publishing messages, the listener node receiving them, and be able to control the publishing state with a service call.
+This setup demonstrates basic publisher-subscriber communication and service control in ROS 2, using the ROS 2 client library in C++.